-Solid Waste Management Program
+Waste Management Program

-The purpose of the Solid Waste Management Program is to ensure solid waste is managed in such a way that protects both public health and the environment.
-The Solid Waste Management Program works hard to help all Missourians better manage their solid wastes.
+The purpose of the Waste Management Program is to ensure solid waste is managed in such a way that protects both public health and the environment.
+The Waste Management Program works hard to help all Missourians better manage their solid wastes.
 Through the cooperative efforts of citizens, businesses, industry and government, Missouri can continue to increase material reuse and recycling from all solid waste sources.
 Reducing the amount of solid wastes generated remains the program's primary goal.

 Missouri homes, businesses and industry generate millions of tons of solid waste annually.
 While landfill disposal continues to be an option, new disposal facilities face strong public examination and are costly to site, build and operate.
 The department is constantly seeking alternatives to landfill disposal that are both environmentally protective and cost-effective for the consumer.
 Solid waste management permitting, monitoring and enforcement efforts can prevent illegal dumping and other factors that may cause long-term social, economic and environmental problems.

 This home page will help you find how to properly manage solid waste with the services we can provide.
 Please let us know if you have any questions regarding solid waste management issues in Missouri.

 Proposed 10 CSR 80-3.010 Solid Waste Disposal Area

 As part of the red tape reduction initiative, we have combined Chapter’s 3 and 4 into Chapter 3 and renamed it as “Solid Waste Disposal Area.”
 In the spirit of the red tape reduction initiative, we also removed restrictions and worked to streamline the regulations.